 Courtesy: Cast and crew, including parking P.A.s, must refrain from the use of aggressive or physically threatening behavior when interacting with the general public.
 Cast and crew should be polite and respectful and must not impede access to businesses and residences.

-Food Services: Permittee must have no sit-down, catered meals on public streets or sidewalks.
-Catered meals must be served and consumed at interior locations.
-Permittee must not barbeque on location.
-Permittee must properly dispose of all trash upon completion of a meal utilizing a hired carting service.
-Craft service tents are permitted in curb lanes only, not on sidewalks, unless specified on the Film Permit.

 Noise and Light: Permittee must (a) keep noise to a minimum before 8:00 a.m. and after 10:00 p.m.; (b) not fire an exterior gunshot before 10:00 a.m. or after 10:00 p.m. in a residential neighborhood; and (c) provide blackout material to residents’ windows for shoots with exterior lighting after sunset.

 Trees: Removing, altering, trimming and/or cutting of vegetation or trees without the permission of the appropriate Forestry Office of the NYC Parks Dept., or any other agency with jurisdiction, is prohibited.